tpettrov/socourt-react/README.md

 # Task

 ## UI task
+<sup>Hint: use the react router for navigation in the app ["react-router"](https://reacttraining.com/react-router/web/guides/quick-start)</sup>

 1. Create a simple react ( only UI based ) web page displaying a number of contacts
 2. Design simple components that render a specific information that is repeated more than ones, and place the into the components directory